How to improve teamwork by running efficient Retrospective meetings with your team?

 The “Happy, Confused, and Sad” Format

 This Retro format is pretty popular.
 It doesn’t require a lot of up-front planning.
 The attendees should discuss the current team’s context in terms of what they are happy, confused, or sad about.
-The format suits shy or inexperienced facilitators as the main job of the facilitator in this is to keep the discussion productive and cut it off when it starts rambling.
+The format suits shy or inexperienced facilitators as the main job of the facilitator is to keep the discussion productive and cut it off when it starts rambling.

 The “Liked, Longed, Lacked, Learned” Format